 BYE Week Practice Observations For The Florida State Seminoles

-Florida State hit the field for its first practice since the loss to Clemson with the team in the middle of a BYE week.
-Tuesday morning was actually a mock Sunday practice for the Seminoles which includes an extended duration of time for younger players to put in significant work before the rest of the team joins them.
+Florida State returned to the practice fields for its second straight day of work during the BYE week.
+Once again, this session mirrored a Sunday practice as the younger players came out first to go through individual, 1-on-1, 7-on-7, and team drills prior to being joined by the rest of the team.

-In general, it was the young Seminoles who flashed as Luke Kromenhoek, Amaree Williams, Elijah Moore, and BJ Gibson all impressed.
-Following practice, head coach Mike Norvell complimented the freshmen wide receivers and tight ends while also noting there were too many drops throughout the day.
+The roughly two and a half hour practice featured plenty of energy and enthusiasm from both sides of the ball.
+It felt like a competitive session where the offense and defense each made plays.

-READ MORE: Florida State Quarterback Could Miss Remainder Of Season Following Surgery
+READ MORE: Florida State Veteran Linebacker To Miss Remainder Of 2024 Season

 NoleGameday was in attendance for the entire session and we jotted down some observations from multiple position groups.
-The Seminoles return to practice on Wednesday morning.

-— The Buffalo Bills, Arizona Cardinals, and Tampa Bay Buccaneers had personnel viewing the practice.

-— Ryan Fitzgerald capped off a successful drive with a 46 yard kick.
-Jake Weinberg saw extensive action, making live reps from 30 yards, 33 yards, 43 yards, and 52 yards.
+The Seminoles won't hold another open practice for the remainder of the week.

+— We got an extended look at true freshman kicker Jake Weinberg and he didn't disappoint for the second straight day in a row.
+Weinberg connected on four live attempts, including a 52-yarder that had plenty of distance.
+He also made kicks from 33 yards (x2) and 41 yards.

 OFFENSE: